 Privacy settings

-Lancaster City Council is hosting district-wide conversations on tackling and addressing the climate emergency following the successful bid to join the UK’s Local Climate Engagement Programme (LCE).
+Lancaster City Council has been hosting district-wide conversations on tackling and addressing the climate emergency following the successful bid to join the UK’s Local Climate Engagement Programme (LCE).

 We are making great strides towards this aim and through projects such as the decarbonisation of Salt Ayre Leisure Centre, the purchase of electric vehicles including bin trucks, and improving the energy efficiency of our buildings, we aim to be net carbon zero by 2030.
-More details on what are doing can be found on the council website here
+More details on what are doing can be found on the council climate change webpages.

 However, the city council’s emissions are only a small part of the bigger picture.
 One of the major contributing factors of climate change is how we travel around.
 We all need to be able to access the things that are necessary to lead a good life but how do we do this at the same time as reducing the emission of harmful gases?
 Although roads and transport fall under the responsibility of Lancashire County Council, here at Lancaster City Council we want to lead the conversation and help to find solutions.

-During September 2023, we will run a number of workshops.
-Together, these sessions will provide the opportunity for the council and members of the community to discuss and debate the issues raised during the engagement exercises.
+During September 2023, we ran a number of workshops.
+Together, these sessions provided the opportunity for the council and members of the community to discuss and debate the issues raised during the engagement exercises.

-Along with our other engagement work, the results will be presented to elected councillors and Lancashire County Council to help make informed decisions in the future.
-We’ll also post all the results on our website in the early autumn.
+The results from these workshops will be presented to elected councillors and Lancashire County Council to help make informed decisions in the future.
+The results can viewed view on OUR STORYBOARD.
+Further details to follow.

 If you have any questions, please contact us at climate-emergency@lancaster.gov.uk